smartdevicelink/sdl_core_guides/docs/Best Practice Documents/1.2. SDL App Icon Display/index.md

 ## 4. Differences from the SDL standard specification
 The items 1-3 listed below differ from the existing SDL Standard Specification.

-1. The parameters which defines the sort by priority<br>Both are defined by OEM's own specification.

-    (1) Priority of the AppHMIType<br>
-    (2) The order list in the PolicyTable (corresponding to Policy server )<br>
+1. The display order of SDL App Icon on the selection screen of HU is not explicitly defined in the SDL Standard Specification.
+Thus, we have used TOYOTA Specifications as a reference information to define it.

 2. The display status of SDL App Icon
-Two of the SDL App Icon display mode (ON/OFF) are already defined in the SDL Standard Specification.
+Two of the SDL App Icon display mode (Is displayed/Not displayed) are already defined in the SDL Standard Specification.
 However, the change of display SDL App Icon such as Tonedown display is not explicitly defined in the SDL Standard Specification.<br>

 3. The details in the HMI process defined in the sequence diagrams of SDL App Icon display status below, is not explicitly specified in the SDL Standard Specifcation.